How to Break into Freelance Writing in 2020

 - Select Your Niche

-Find a Niche that suits your expertise.
+Starting a blog is fun and easy.
+The trick is to find a Niche that suits your expertise.
 The best way to start a niche is finding some topic areas which you think are interested, and you won’t get bored with the exercise of writing.
 Look for topics which are currently in demand, and people may want to know more about.

 If you are planning to write about “everything”, I suggest leaving this idea.
 Writing about something you’re not interested in will take a lot more time, with a great deal of research and it could result in burnout very quickly.